 This is all without going into the accepted practice of beak trimming and how cage and barn raised chickens are expected to live.

 Perhaps a backyard flock owner can run truly free range chicken but the scale will define how profitable the business is.
 A fair number of chickens are needed for a profitable business.
-If the chickens are kept in the same area, then the second question becomes relevant – what is this doing to the land?
+If the chickens are kept in the same area, or herded back to the coop through the same area, then the second question becomes relevant – what is this doing to the land?
 A large number of chickens can very quickly destroy an area of land if not managed properly.
 Even a backyard flock can run a favoured grass patch bare, damaging the microbiology of the soil and leading to erosion.
 Land needs animal impact, but it also needs rest and recovery periods.

 When you pay for cheaper meat, the question always has to be – what kind of scale allows for this price?